skilambi/hwlib/README.md

 # rtlblocks
-simple RTL blocks for learning and use in opensource.
+Simple RTL blocks for learning and use in opensource.
+This is my playground where I can test different blocks that I can use later.